thelioncape/homepage/README.md

 ## Supporting

-If you enjoy homepage and want to support the project, you can buy me a Ko-Fi!
+If you enjoy homepage and want to support the project, support the original author here!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D41JRJE)